adelarosab/interface/README.md

 }
 ```

-So if you want to extend a class with a proper interface:
+So if you want to extend a class with an interface:
 ```javascript

 const Renderable = Interface({